What are RFID Tags? Learn How RFID Tags Work, What They’re Used for, and Some of the Disadvantages of RFID Technology

 Since active RFID tags feature a larger, more rugged design than passive RFID tags, they are better suited for applications where durability is required.
 They are frequently used in toll payment transponder systems, cargo tracking applications, and even in devices used to track people.

-Because an RFID tag cannot distinguish between readers, the information can be read by almost anyone once it has left the original supply chain.
+When it comes to security, RFID tags cannot distinguish between readers, which means the information can be read by almost anyone once it has left the original supply chain.
 Because RFID readers are so portable, and the range of some tags so great, scammers can gather information they would otherwise not have access to.
 This means that anyone can collect potentially sensitive information without a person’s knowledge.

 Another security concern for consumers is that RFID tags can be linked to individual credit cards, creating the potential for financial theft and fraud.